OSLC/ldp-service/README.md

 # ldp-service

 A simple Node.js module providing Express middleware to create a [W3C Linked Data Platform](http://www.w3.org/2012/ldp) server.
-The service uses MongoDB for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
+The service uses abstract module storage.js for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
 A sample app using the LDP middleware service is running at [http://ldp-app.mybluemix.net](http://ldp-app.mybluemix.net).
+Apps that use ldp-service can utilize existing concrete implementations of storage.js: ldp-service-jena, ldp-service-fs and/or ldp-service-mongodb.

 ldp-service supports LDP basic and direct containers.
 Indirect containers and non-RDF source are not implemented.